EA on a Page Primer & Modeling Guide — Evidence-Based EA Practice with Linked.Archi¶

 |---|---|---|---|---|

-| Strategic Planning | Considerations | Visions | Enterprise Architects, Business Leaders, IT Leaders | Where should we invest?
+| Strategic Planning | Business strategy, existing Considerations | Considerations, Visions | Enterprise Architects, Business Leaders, IT Leaders | Where should we invest?
 What does the target state look like? |

 | Technology Optimization | Considerations, Visions | Standards, Landscapes | Enterprise Architects, IT Leaders | What technologies do we have?
 Which are redundant?
 What should be standard? |